limecaster/pc-frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Additional Features

+### Word Cloud Visualization

+The analytics module includes word cloud visualization for analyzing PC build requests.
+The visualization is implemented using CSS and doesn't require any additional packages.
+The word cloud displays the most common terms used in user requests, with larger fonts for more frequently used words.

+This feature helps identify:

+- Popular purposes for PC builds (gaming, work, design, etc.)
+- Common budget ranges mentioned by users
+- Trending hardware components or specific needs

 ## Learn More

 To learn more about Next.js, take a look at the following resources: